JoaoCampos07/Docker/Courses/Mosh-Ultimate-Docker-Course/Notes.md

 ### What is `Dockarized` an application ?
 We make a small change in our application.
 We add a `Docker File`, a plain text file with all the instructions to run our application in a Docker Container.
+So, after docker we dont need deploy instructions files to deploy we have the Docker file that describes everthing.